Loathing-Associates-Scripting-Society/philter/packages/api/README.md

 # @philter/api

-This is the backend API for OCD-Cleanup Manager.
+This is the backend API for Philter Manager.
 It provides a relay script that communicates with the frontend (`@philter/manager`).